artsy/artsy.github.io/_posts/2018-08-22-engineering-guiding-principles.markdown

 Artsy Engineering supports the business primarily through product teams, which each have their own responsibilities and KPIs.
 Over time, different teams have developed their own subculture.
 In earnest, I think this is really cool, but it _has_ eventually led to two teams taking radically different approaches to similar problems, or even repeating work that another team is already working on.

-That missing consistency also led to difficult making team-based decisions: how can teams make decisions _as a team_ without having a clear set of guidelines with which to evaluate a decision?
+That missing consistency also led to difficulties making team-based decisions: how can teams make decisions _as a team_ without having a clear set of guidelines with which to evaluate a decision?
 As I'll explain in the next section, the Artsy company values often left us without a clear answer.

 ## What Makes Guiding Principles Different from Company Values?